 Show your students how to check in with their feelings and emotions throughout the day.
 Give them this sentence to use to get them started: I feel _________________ right now.

 When students have a strong feeling, like anger, guide them to use words to express the feeling or emotion in a healthy way.
-Use the How Do You Feel? printable to record how students feel at different times during the day.
-Guide them to the understanding that feelings and emotions change throughout the day.
+Use the How Do You Feel? printable to record how students feel at different times during the day to help them understand that feelings and emotions change often.

 Time: 20 Minutes